emaloney/MBToolbox/README.md

 See [the Integration document](https://github.com/emaloney/MBToolbox/blob/master/INTEGRATION.md) for additional details on integrating MBToolbox into your project.

-## Overview
+## MBToolbox Reference

-The Mockingbird Toolbox is a set of general-purpose utility code for use in iOS applications.

-The Toolbox is the lowest-level module in the Mockingbird open-source project from Gilt Groupe.

-The Toolbox includes the following tools, which are compatible with all four Apple platforms—iOS, macOS, tvOS and watchOS—except where noted otherwise:
+The Mockingbird Toolbox includes the following tools, which are compatible with all four Apple platforms—iOS, macOS, tvOS and watchOS—except where noted otherwise:

 ### Battery & Power Monitoring